 As a rule, most of us don’t think of our bodies as being divided into compartments.
 After all, we don’t tend to think of our bodies as, say, a large cabinet with different compartments for storing different items.

 But each of our limbs has specific areas of muscle, and physicians call those specific areas “compartments.”
 And so, for example, doctors think of your lower leg as having four compartments.
-Those compartments are subject to something known as exertional compartment syndrome—a muscle and nerve condition that is brought on by exercise.
+Those compartments are subject to something known as exertional compartment syndrome—a musculoskeletal problem that affects both muscle and nerves that is brought on by exercise or heavy labor.

 Let’s take a look at the causes and symptoms of exertional compartment syndrome as well as at what can be done to correct the problem.

 The Impact of Repetitive Impact on Your Nerves